 While functionally raising the glass away from the surface of the artwork for protection, matting can also significantly enhance a piece by bringing attention to the centre of the frame.
-4-ply mat is standard grade, however we also have a number of 8-ply matting to choose from.
+4-ply mat is the standard grade, however, we also have a number of 8-ply matting to choose from.
 An 8-ply mat is a thicker version, meaning that when cut, the bevelled edge is much deeper.
 When using a single mat, 8-ply sometimes is able to make a stronger impression.

-A double mat, is another way of using matting to enhance the framing of a piece.
+A double mat is another way of using matting to enhance the framing of a piece.
 Multiple mats involve layering one on top of another.
 By using different coloured mats, you can create the appearance of a fine line around the image, such as the one below.
 The accent colour is often used as a way of picking up one of the colours in the image.
 Alternatively, double matting a piece with two of the same coloured mats can be used to create a stepped look.

 MEDAL FRAMING

-Medals are often framed with a number of other mementos that help present the life of the recipient.
+Medals are often framed with a number of other mementoes that help present the life of the recipient.
 Photographs, newspaper clippings, objects – such as the poppy below – can all be included within the frame.
 Suede mats are often used as a backdrop for the medals.
 It creates the appearance of a cushioned pillow, imitating the way in which the medals are presented to the recipients.
 For WWI and WWII medals, our framers follow the guidelines provided by Veterans Affairs Canada for proper placement and arrangement.

 ENGRAVED PLATES